logandauria/BodilyExile/README.md

 **Time to Beat** - the amount of time it takes for an effect to trigger
 **Rest Smooth Time** - the amount of time it takes to revert back to the original state defined by the restVector

-For the beat and rest vectors, the xyz values correlate to the following: (X: intensity, Y: drag, Z: frequency)
+For the beat and rest vectors, the xyz values correlate to the following VFX turbulence variables: (X: intensity, Y: drag, Z: frequency)
-**X/Intensity** is the strength of all forces applied
-**Y/Drag** is the strength of random directional forces applied
+**X/Intensity** is the strength of force applied to the partice velocity **Y/Drag** is the strength of directional forces applied to the particle velocity **Z/Frequency** the period in which the noise is sampled
-**Z/Frequency** is a preset movement pattern based on the provided value/seed

 **Beat Vector Upper Bound** - The upper bound for range values that will be set once a beat occurs
 **Beat Vector Upper Bound** - The lower bound for range values that will be set once a beat occurs